South SudanOfficial Name: Republic of South Sudan

 If you are a woman traveling abroad, please review our travel tips on the Women Travelers page on Travel.State.gov.

 Persons with conditions which may require medical treatment are strongly discouraged from traveling to South Sudan.
 Medical facilities in Juba fall far short of western standards; outside the capital, few hospitals exist; hospitals and clinics are often poorly equipped and staffed.
 If you need medical treatment, you must pay cash in advance for it.
 Ambulance services are not available outside Juba.
-Not all medicines are regularly available; you should carry sufficient supplies of needed medicines in clearly-marked containers.
-Routine immunizations and vaccinations for diseases such as yellow fever, rabies, polio, meningitis, typhoid, and hepatitis A and B are recommended.
+Not all medicines are regularly available and many medicines in pharmacies are counterfeit; you should carry sufficient supplies of needed medicines in clearly-marked containers.

 You can find good information on vaccinations and other health precautions on the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.